PapitomasterDeveloper/html-handbook/1-Preface.md

 And the whole Web platform did one thing right: it never broke backward compatibility.
 Pretty incredibly, we can go back to HTML documents written in 1991, and they look pretty much as they looked back then.

-Given the evolution in browser UI default styling. <!-- I don't understand what this sentence is trying to say. -->

 We even know what the first web page was.
 It's this: http://info.cern.ch/hypertext/WWW/TheProject.html

 And you can see the source of the page, thanks to another big feature of the Web and HTML: **we can inspect the HTML of any web page**.